glouppe/info8006-introduction-to-ai/lecture4.md

 # Propositional logic: Semantics

-- In propositional logic, a *model* is an assignment of the truth values for every proposition symbol.
+- In propositional logic, a *model* is an assignment of  truth values for every proposition symbol.
     - E.g., if the sentences of the knowledge base make use of the symbols $P_1$, $P_2$ and $P_3$, then one possible model is $m=\\{ P_1=false, P_2=true, P_3=true\\}$.
 - The **semantics** for propositional logic specifies how to (recursively) evaluate the *truth value* of any complex sentence, with respect to a model $m$, as follows:
     - The truth value of a proposition symbol is specified in $m$.